Credit Card Interest Free Period: Explained

 Understanding your statement

-The interest-free payment amount is typically the closing balance.
+The amount usually required to maintain the interest-free period is the closing balance.

-Paying only the minimum usually means interest may apply to the remaining balance.⁷
+Paying only the minimum payment may result in interest being charged on the remaining balance.

 How long is a statement period?

-Some providers may allow you to request a cycle date change.
+Some providers may allow customers to request a different statement cycle date.

 Managing your statement period

-These steps may reduce the risk of unexpected interest charges.
+These habits may help reduce the risk of unexpected charges or missed payments.

 When are you charged interest on a credit card?

-• Don’t pay the closing balance in full
+- Do not pay the closing balance in full by the due date

-• Carry a balance from a previous month
+- Carry a balance from a previous statement period

 To explore related topics: